mmackenzie-syd/jsp-templates/README.md

 ![Home Controller](https://raw.githubusercontent.com/mmackenzie-syd/jsp-templates/main/controller.png)

-Modify the applications.properties file to tell maven to use the jsp templating:
+Modify the "applications.properties" file to tell maven to use the jsp templating.
+The default folder for the jsp files is "webapp", but another folder can be pointed to, for example "views", by adding the "spring.mvc.view.prefix: /views" in the properties file.

 ![properties](https://raw.githubusercontent.com/mmackenzie-syd/jsp-templates/main/properties.png)